joaoandreotti/buxfox.github.io/_posts/2024-02-24-visual-htb.md

 ...
 SNIP ...
 ```

-Using [this one liner reverse shell], encoding with utf16 base64 and setting the command to `powershell.exe -encodedcommand BASE64` we get a reverse shell.
+Using [this one liner reverse shell][ps-shell], encoding with utf16 base64 and setting the command to `powershell.exe -encodedcommand BASE64` we get a reverse shell.
 In case this doesn't work, we can just issue a `ping` command and check on wireshark/tcpdump if we get a ICMP request.

 ### User enox